 The only thing that troubled me was the number of threads within the story.
 It’s not that it is difficult to follow; Sarah Grayle skilfully guides you through the interactions between the group of friends.
 I just felt personally that it would have been an even better story, if the narrative was tighter and there was more focus one or two characters, rather than four.

 But this is a very personal reaction and not an indication of the quality of the story and the reward gained from reading it.
 It is an ensured debut and I would certainly look forward to following the writer’s career and future books.

-The Second Cup can be purchased from Amazon.
+You can buy The Second Cup from Amazon

-Sarah Marie Graye was born in Manchester, United Kingdom, in 1975, to English Catholic parents.
-One of five daughters, to the outside world Sarah Marie’s childhood followed a relatively typical Manchester upbringing… until aged 9, when she was diagnosed with depression.
+Sarah Marie Graye was born in Manchester in 1975, to English Catholic parents.
+To the outside world Sarah Maries childhood followed a relatively typical Manchester upbringing, until aged nine, when she was diagnosed with depression.

-It’s a diagnosis that has stayed with Sarah Marie over three decades, and something she believes has coloured every life decision, including the one to write a novel.
+Its a diagnosis that has stayed with Sarah Marie over three decades, and something she believes has coloured every life decision, including the one to write a novel.

 Sarah Marie wrote The Second Cup as part of an MA Creative Writing practice as research degree at London South Bank University where she was the vice-chancellors scholarship holder.

 Sarah Marie was diagnosed with ADHD in November 2017 and published an extended edition of The Second Cup in February 2018 that included character interviews so she could diagnose one of her characters with the same condition.